posadallano/posadallano/README.md

     <br>
     I am a versatilist and easily adapt to different hats depending on what the project requires.
 I love exploring new tech stack 💻 and leveraging them to build cool stuffs 🛠️.<br>
     <br>
     Fast learner and eager to explore new technologies.
 Able to switch between perfectionism and pragmatism.
-Believer in agile software development, team work and clean code.
+Believer in agile software development, teamwork and clean code.
 Always questioning the status quo and wanting to improve.
 Able and willing to think outside the box.<br>
   </em>
   <br>
 </p>